Locations

 Key steps include:

-- Contractual “Homework”: Identify if any contract termination or consent triggers apply.
+• Contractual “Homework”: Identify if any contract termination or consent triggers apply.
 Some SAP contracts include a clause that the agreement terminates upon a change of ownership or merger (this is uncommon but possible).
 More often, contracts require SAP’s written consent to the assignment.
-As a buyer, you want to know if SAP could use the change of control to force the contract to re-sign on new terms.
-If you’re a seller divesting a unit, check if the contract allows any portion of use to transfer or if all rights stay with the original company.
+As a buyer, you want to know if SAP can use the change of control to force the contract to be re-signed on new terms.
+If you’re a seller divesting a unit, check if the contract allows any portion of use to be transferred or if all rights remain with the original company.
 Knowing these details guides your negotiation approach with SAP.

 SAP License Transferability Rules

-Licenses don’t automatically follow a merger or sale.
 SAP’s standard policy is that licenses are tied to a specific legal entity (the contracting “Licensee”) and its named affiliates, and they cannot be transferred to a new owner or entity without SAP’s approval.

-In practical terms, when Company A merges with or acquires Company B, A cannot simply start using B’s SAP licenses or vice versa just because “now we’re one company.”
+In practical terms, when Company A merges with or acquires Company B, A cannot simply start using B’s SAP licenses or vice versa, just because “now we’re one company.”

 Likewise, if part of Company A is carved out and sold, that spin-off can’t assume it has the right to continue using A’s SAP systems without arrangements.